 We’ve all seen a The best plants feature long bloom times, unique features, and are considered to be low maintenance.
 Want to know what to plant in your garden for maximum curb appeal?
 Let’s dive into it!

 Years ago “keeping up with the Joneses” meant a nice home and a plain grass yard, the more green lawn space the better!
-While you can still find plenty of plain jane yards all over St. Louis, we are finding that more people want individuality, functionality and creativity with their outdoor spaces.
+While you can still find plenty of plain jane yards all over St. Louis, we are finding that more people want individuality, functionality and creativity with their landscapes.
+That means more flowering shrubs, more unique trees, longer bloom-times, and more diversity in your collection of outdoor plants.
+Showcase your style with a sleek, minimalist backyard or a more

 Goodbye boring yard; hello outdoor living room, butterfly garden or outdoor oasis to enjoy!